-Energy Solutions technical, procurement, and QA personnel participate, as appropriate, in evaluation of potential procurement sources.
+EnergySolutions technical, procurement, and QA personnel participate, as appropriate, in evaluation of potential procurement sources.
 Recommendations of procurement sources are based on these evaluations.
 Results of supplier evaluations performed prior to contract award are documented and retained.
 The evaluations cover review of capabilities and facilities for technical, manufacturing, and quality performance, and include any or all of the following, as appropriate:

-- Historical performance data, on providing an identical or similar product that performs satisfactorily in actual use; - Review of supplier's QA Program, including current quality records that provide qualitative and quantitative information that can be objectively evaluated; - Inspections, audits, or surveillances to verify supplier's QA Program implementation, as required; - A commercial calibration service accredited by a nationally-recognized accrediting body, using procedures consistent with international standards and guidelines, specifically those found in ISO/IEC 17025.
-The bodies include National Voluntary Laboratory Accreditation Program (NVLAP) and other accrediting bodies recognized by NVLAP through a Mutual Recognition Arrangement may be used to calibrate Commercial Grade Items (as defined by 10 CFR Part 21, "Reporting of Defects and Noncompliance").
+- Historical performance data, on providing an identical or similar product that performs satisfactorily in actual use; - Review of supplier's QA Program, including current quality records that provide qualitative and quantitative information that can be objectively evaluated; - Inspections, audits, or surveillances to verify supplier's QA Program implementation, as required; - A commercial (as defined by 10CFR Part 21, "Reporting of Defects and Noncompliance") calibration service accredited by a nationally-recognized accrediting body, using procedures consistent with international standards and guidelines, specifically those found in ISO/IEC 17025.
+The bodies include National Voluntary Laboratory Accreditation Program (NVLAP) and other accrediting bodies recognized by NVLAP through a Mutual Recognition Arrangement.